 Global heating, to which carbon dioxide and methane are the two top contributors, is unequivocally caused by human activity.
 The average annual temperature in New England has increased by about three degrees Fahrenheit since 1901.
-The changes already observed include increased rainfall intensity, higher intensity storms, longer freeze-free periods in winter and altered plant blooming times (see phenology data in Appendix 1 on Pages 82-83). freeze-free periods in winter and altered plant blooming times (see phenology data in Appendix X on Page XX).
+The changes already observed include increased rainfall intensity, higher intensity storms, longer freeze-free periods in winter and altered plant blooming times (see phenology data in Appendix 1 on Pages 86-87).